Kozea/pygal/pages/basic_customizations.rst

 By inheriting it
 ^^^^^^^^^^^^^^^^

-Import the config class and override it:
+Import the `Config` class and override it:

 .. code-block::